tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 Set the contract address of an ERC-20, ERC-20-equivalent, or TRC-10 token

-<p><b>2 credits per API call</b></p>
+<b>2 credits per API call</b>

- <p>Set the contract address of an ERC-20, ERC-20-equivalent (for example, BEP-20, HRM-20, and so on), or TRC-10 token to be able to communicate with the smart contract.</p>
+ Set the contract address of an ERC-20, ERC-20-equivalent (for example, BEP-20, HRM-20, and so on), or TRC-10 token to be able to communicate with the smart contract.

- <p>After creating and deploying the token to the blockchain, the smart contract address is generated and must be set within Tatum.
-If the address is not set, the Tatum platform will not be able to detect incoming deposits of the tokens and transfer the tokens from virtual accounts to blockchain addresses.</p>
+ After creating and deploying the token to the blockchain, the smart contract address is generated and must be set within Tatum.
+If the address is not set, the Tatum platform will not be able to detect incoming deposits of the tokens and transfer the tokens from virtual accounts to blockchain addresses.

- <p><b>NOTE:</b></p>
+ <b>NOTE:</b>

  <ul> <li>For <b>Algorand</b>, the contract address is the asset ID (<code>assetId</code>), for example, <code>55351976</code>.</li> <li>For <b>TRON</b>, the contract address is the token ID (<code>tokenId</code>), for example, <code>1234567</code>.</li> </ul>

 ### Example